leomakino/learn-data-engineer-topics/PySpark/02 - Big Data Fundamentals with PySpark/course_notes.md

 ## Working with Pair RDDs in Pyspark
 Introduction to pair RDDs in Pyspark:
-- Real life datasets are usually key/value pairs
+- Real life datasets are usually key/value pairs (dictionaries, json)
 - Each row is a key and maps to one or more values
 - **Pair RDD is a special data structure to work with this kind of datasets**
 - Pair RDD: Key is the identifier and value is data
+- Pair RDDs are still RDDs and thus use all the transformations available to regular RDDs.

 Two common ways to create pair RDDs
 1. From a list of key-value tuple